 Heterosis effect results in a healthier, more vigorous dog with a reduced chance of genetic disease.
 It is well known in all domestic animal breedings, hybrids 50%-50% mixes of two different breeds (first generation) will raise the chances of having less genetic diseases because all doubling of detrimental effects will stop in the first generation.
 This does NOT preclude the first generation cockapoo from developing a hereditary disease!
 This simply lowers the incidence of genetic/hereditary disease(s) in our pets.
 The genetic term for this is HETEROSIS EFFECT.
 This effect often gives non-related individuals stronger descendants than inbreeds.

 Currently there are no DNA/hereditary tests available for the cocker, poodle or cockapoo for cataracts, glaucoma, hip dysplasia or luxating patellas (the most common ailments of these two breeds).
+Testing DNA for PRA/PRCD is done on breeding stock.
 At present I, and every breeder, can only be sure parent dogs are free of these hereditary diseases and when a problem surfaces with a parent dog, remove them (and any siblings) from the breeding program.
 Thus goes for breeders of purebred and hybrid/designer dogs.

 It is important to understand that even if the mom & dad have been screened and found clear of any health problems, no breeder can guarantee that your puppy/dog will never develop a problem during its lifetime.

 We do now DNA test for PRA/PRCD our adults for PRA/PRCD.